c60 + intergalactic- a conversation with Ken (scientist)

 We never know.

-Yeah, it took them a while, NASA's a little slow, but I guess they finally caught up to it.
+NASA's a little slow, but I guess they finally caught up to it.

 So that's happening.

-And so it does have anti-radiation benefits because radiation basically acts as a superoxidizer.
+And so it does have anti-radiation benefits because radiation basically acts as a super oxidizer.

 It basically sort of burns you internally to say that.

-Yeah, and are you referring to like the out in Southern California where it burned up where that CME Valley nuclear reactor melted down?
+And are you referring to like the out in Southern California where it burned up where that CME Valley nuclear reactor melted down?

-Oh yeah, so one of the the tests.
+So one of the tests.

-That's uh that's a little close to home.
+So that's anyway, that's a little close to home.

 And then my dad family, dad grew up in Paradise, California.